Stedders/stedders.github.io/data/Stock_Price_Graph.md

 **Skills:** Data Science

-In this workbook you will install a package to download stock price data and draw a graph of the price over time.

 ## Get Stock Prices
 Import the two packages we require and reference them using the `as` keyword - this saves on typing.